-Making a copy of a ViewMap instance (e.g. with a copy constructor) always effectively produces a shallow copy.
-This is a natural consequence of the CelloView's pointer semantics.
-For example, each element in a copy of a std::vector<CelloView<T,D>> would be a shallow copy of the corresponding element in the original vector.
+Making a copy of an EnzoEFltArrayMap instance (e.g. with a copy constructor) always effectively produces a shallow copy.
+This is a natural consequnce of the CelloView's pointer semantics.
+For example, each element in a copy of a std::vector<CelloView<T,D>> would be a shallow copy of the corresponding element in the orginal vector.